craggASAP/astrocytes/FCV/README.md

 **Instructions for use**

-This Pythin script uses raw .abf files and calibration values as input files.
+This Python script uses raw .abf files and calibration values as input files.
 The .abf files can be named "2021_08_03_001.abf".
 After running the code, five output files will be generated:

 * PDF file with 'raw' voltammogram plots;
 * Processed .csv file named "'InverseDate'.'SliceNumber'.Data.csv" (similar to would come out of axoscope);